TowardsDeath/modernizr-whatsapp/ReadMe.md

 ## Acknowledgements

+- Feature detection would be preferable to user agent sniffing, but that's impossible in this case.
 - The test was created in a few minutes and therefore isn't conclusive.
-However, it's enough to cover 95% of all cases.
+However, it should be enough to cover 95% of all cases.
 - WhatsApp doesn't work on Android tablets, but this test doesn't exclude those devices.
 - The Android check doesn't yet take the version into account (Android OS 2.1 and above).